afeiship/next-react-redux/README.md

 import { HashRouter as Router, Switch } from 'react-router-dom';
 import { renderRoutes } from 'react-router-config';
 import routes from './routes';
-import { ReduxAppBase, ReduxBoot, reduxRender } from 'next-react-redux';
+import { ReduxAppBase, ReduxBoot, reduxRender } from '@feizheng/next-react-redux';
 import 'assets/styles/index.scss';

 // DO NOT USE `@hotable`